yaw277/slire/README.md

 `getByIds<P extends Projection<T>>(ids: string[], projection: P): Promise<[Projected<T, P>[], string[]]>`

-Bulk version of `getById` that retrieves multiple entities by their IDs.
-Returns a tuple containing two arrays: the first contains all found entities, the second contains the IDs that were not found (either because they don't exist or don't match the scope).
+Bulk version of `getById`.
+Returns a tuple `[found, notFoundIds]`.
+An ID is included in `notFoundIds` if it does not exist, is out of scope, or is soft‑deleted.
 The order of found entities is not guaranteed to match the input order.
-When using the projection variant, only the specified fields are returned for each entity.
+With the projection variant, only the requested fields are returned and the result types reflect the projection.

+Firestore notes:
+- Slire expects path‑scoped collections; scope is not added to read filters (it’s enforced by the collection path and validated on writes).
+- Projection is applied client-side.

 ### create